What is sleep deprivation?

 Sleep specialists say that one of the telltale signs of sleep deprivation is feeling drowsy during the day.
-In fact, even if a task is boring, you should stay alert during it if you are not sleep-deprived.
-Also, if you frequently fall asleep within 5 minutes of lying down, then you likely have severe sleep deprivation.
-People with sleep deprivation also experience “microsleeps,” which are brief periods of sleep during waking time.
-In many cases, sleep deprived people may not even be aware that they are experiencing these microsleeps.
+In fact, even if a task is boring, you should be able to stay alert during it if you are not sleep-deprived.
+If you often fall asleep within 5 minutes of lying down, then you likely have severe sleep deprivation.
+People with sleep deprivation also have “microsleeps.”
+These are brief periods of sleep during waking time.
+In many cases, sleep-deprived people may not even be aware that they are having these microsleeps.

-If you have any of these warning signs or the symptoms listed above, see your doctor or ask for a referral to a sleep specialist.
+If you have any of these warning signs listed above, see your doctor or ask for a referral to a sleep specialist.
 Your doctor will ask you detailed questions to get a better sense of the nature of your sleeping problems.

-In some instances, if a more serious and possibly life-threatening sleep disorder, such sleep apnea, is suspected, then the sleep specialist may conduct a test called a polysomnography, or a sleep study.
+In some cases, if your doctor thinks you have a more serious and possibly life-threatening sleep disorder such sleep apnea, then the sleep specialist may do a test called a sleep study (polysomnography).
 This test actually monitors your breathing, heart rate, and other vital signs during an entire night of sleep.
 It gives the sleep specialist useful information to help diagnose and treat your underlying disorder.

 How is sleep deprivation treated?

 Treatments for sleep deprivation vary based on how severe it is.
-In some cases, your doctor may want you to try self-care strategies before turning to medicine.
-Your doctor may prescribe sleeping pills, but keep in mind that they tend to lose effectiveness after a few weeks and can then actually disrupt your sleep.
-For more serious insomnia, your doctor may have you try light therapy, which can help your body’s internal clock readjust and allow you to sleep more restfully.
+In some cases, your doctor may want you to try self-care methods before turning to medicine.
+Your doctor may prescribe sleeping pills.
+But keep in mind that they tend to work less well after a few weeks.
+They can actually disrupt your sleep.
+Sometime insomnia is caused by an adjustment in your body clock.
+This is called a circadian rhythm disorder.
+For this, your doctor may have you try light therapy.
+It can help your body’s internal clock readjust and allow you to sleep more restfully.

-If you are diagnosed with sleep apnea, your doctor may prescribe a special breathing machine you’ll use while you sleep called CPAP (continuous positive airway pressure).
-This machine provides a continuous flow of air to help keep your airway open.
+If you are diagnosed with sleep apnea, your doctor may prescribe a special breathing machine to use while you sleep.
+It's called CPAP (continuous positive airway pressure).
+This machine gives you a continuous flow of air through a mask.
+This help keep your airway open.

 Can sleep deprivation be prevented?